Music in Years 7–9

-All students study Curricular Music for three years as part of the Middle Years Programme of the International Baccalaureate.
+All students study Music for three years.
 Lively practical units alternate with Music Technology using state-of-the-art studio programmes and notation software.
-As part of the TGS 7-Year Music Curriculum MYP Music explores the musical elements via wide range of musical styles from Beethoven’s Ode to Joy in Year 7 to the Blues in Year 8 and Songwriting in Year 9.
-Students sing and play instruments in lively practical units where team-work is expected.
+Students explore the musical elements via wide range of musical styles from Beethoven’s Ode to Joy in Year 7 to the Blues in Year 8 and Songwriting in Year 9.
+Students sing and play instruments in practical units where team-work is expected.

 Students are able to bring in their own instruments into the classroom and all are encouraged to develop a confident and creative musical outlook as they explore concepts such as communication and aesthetics in music.

-This year, all Year 7 students will be invited to perform at Tonbridge School Chapel in the Spring Concert on 26 April 2017 in a choir of 180!
+This year, all Year 7 students will perform at Tonbridge School Chapel in the Spring Concert on 26 April 2017 as a choir of 180!

 Curriculum in detail